DDDSSSTTT/HTTPServer-TR-/README.md

 # TritonHTTP
-Don't plagerize the project!
+Don't submit the project for your own homework!
 Only for display
 ## Spec Summary

 Here we provide a concise summary of the TritonHTTP spec.
 You should read the spec doc for more details and clarifications.